Nedlands

 How has employment changed recently in the suburb of Nedlands?

-Over the past year to September 2025, the suburb of Nedlands has experienced a decline in employment, with total jobs decreasing while the labour force decreased.
-As a result, the unemployment rate has fall.
+Over the past year to March 2026, the suburb of Nedlands has experienced employment growth, with total employment increasing while the labour force increased.
+As a result, the unemployment rate has rise.
 By comparison, Greater Perth saw employment increased and its unemployment rate rose.

 What is the workforce participation rate in the suburb of Nedlands?